 - Host a summer meal site at a farm or farmers market.
-Seek out locations of existing school and community gardens in your area, and host summer meal sites nearby to keep both the gardens and children thriving during summer months - Reach out to local organizations like Extension Master Gardeners, community garden organizations, food banks, food pantries, and more to align your programming with other access points for local foods and related activities. - Tap into volunteers with subject area expertise to offer your children and teens fun, hands-on activities.
+Seek out locations of existing school and community gardens in your area, and host summer meal sites nearby to keep both the gardens and children thriving during summer months - Reach out to local organizations or groups like Extension Master Gardeners or Master Food Volunteers, community garden organizations, food banks, food pantries, and more to align your programming with other access points for local foods and related activities. - Tap into volunteers with subject area expertise to offer your kids and teens fun, hands-on activities.
 Engage families, too. - Share about how your program brings the farm to summer on social media using the hashtag #NCFarmtoSummer!
-Tag @NCSchoolMeals and @Ray4NCKids.
+Tag @NCSchoolMeals, @Ray4NCKids, and @F2SCoalitionNC.

-Implement Farm to Summer Week: A Checklist for Summer Nutrition Sponsors
+Implement Farm to Summer Week: A Checklist for SUN Meals Sponsors